magnuszetterberg/re-install/readme.md

 a git repo for setting up your computer with the needed tools and utilities which I personally always have to add manually after a re-install of my linux computer.

-Have only been tested on Ubuntu 23.04, but should work just fine on any linux dist - there is no magic being done here, just a dumb bash script installing stuff...
+Have only been tested on Ubuntu 23.04, and on win10 wls, but should work just fine on any linux dist - there is no magic being done here, just a dumb bash script installing stuff...

 ## setup.sh